 On their own, dental implants can be used to replace one tooth or several missing teeth.
 They can also be used to secure dental bridges and dentures to replace multiple consecutive teeth or whole arches of teeth.
 Dental implants are made of a titanium post which is inserted into the jaw bone.
 After a healing period of 3 to 6 months, an abutment and dental crown are added onto the post.
 Dental implants look and feel natural and are a great permanent restoration.

-For several consecutive missing teeth, dental bridges are a great choice.
+Dental bridges are a great choice to use to replace a row of up to four missing teeth.
 Dental bridges can be removable or permanent when secured with dental implants.
 Adjacent natural teeth are also used to help support dental bridges.
 This solution helps restore the structural integrity of the teeth and gums.

 Dentures & Partials